redecentralize/alternative-internet/README.md

 - [Swarm](https://swarm.ethereum.org) is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack.
 It uses the ethereum economy to incentivize P2P storage.
 - [Nextcloud](https://nextcloud.com) is a selfhosted, federated alternative to Google Docs/Office365 et all.
 It syncs and lets you share files but it's over 200 community-contributed apps add chat and audio/video calls, calendar/contact, mail, maps, Tasks, collaborative document editing, Kanban board, password manager, bookmarks, audio player and many more.
 It is easy to install and manage (as far as servers go...) and extremely secure.
 - [Sia](https://sia.tech) is the leading decentralized cloud storage platform.
 No signups, no servers, no trusted third parties.
 Sia leverages blockchain technology to create a data storage marketplace that is more robust and more affordable than traditional cloud storage providers.
-- [Skynet](https:/siasky.net) is the decentralized CDN and file sharing platform for devs.
+- [Skynet](https://siasky.net) is a decentralized CDN and file sharing platform for devs.
 Skynet is the storage foundation for a Free Internet!

 ## Collaborative Web Editors